What is Telehealth?

 To help, “empower medical providers to serve patients wherever they are during this national public health emergency”, Health and Human Services (HHS) issued guidance and enforcement discretion for organizations to be able to implement tools to provide routine care for patients with chronic diseases and high risk factors.

 It's a necessity that telehealth be operated on a secure platform.
 Of the available communication platforms, only a select few are regarded as secure and appropriate for telehealth uses.
-As part of the guidance issued by the OCR, the following ‘non-public’ facing communication platforms have been approved for use during this time:
+The list below includes some 'non-public' facing communication platforms that represent that they provide HIPAA-compliant video communication products that they will enter into a HIPAA BAA:

 - Apple FaceTime